FernandoAiresCastello/UnitySample/README.md

-# Magic Castle
+# UnitySample
 A sample game made in Unity

 This Unity game project was abandoned and retroactively labelled a "sample game".

-It's now mostly used to illustrate several techniques that can be used to create a simple 3D game where characters are 2D "billboard" sprites.
+It's now mostly used to illustrate several techniques that can be used to create a simple 3D game.